drjonesy/ParrotDrone_Airborne_CodingWithTynker/docs/07-lesson-2-block-help.md

 [<<](06-lesson-1-testing-the-drone.md)  [HOME](https://github.com/drjonesy/ParrotDrone_Airborne_CodingWithTynker)[>>](08-lesson-3-flying-forward.md)

-# Lesson 1: Testing the Drone
+# Lesson 2: Block Help

 > In the future, you when you are building your own block programs you will want to know what a block does.
 To find this out find the little Monster in the top right of the screen.
 He is to the left of the plus button.